aasimsani/artificial_manga_panel_dataset/README.md

 If you'd like to change the way the creator works, make your own files or contribute to the project pleae follow these instructions

 1. ```pip3 install -r requirements.txt``
 2. Libraqm is required for rendering CJK text properly.
-Follow instructions (here)[https://github.com/HOST-Oman/libraqm]
+Follow instructions [here](https://github.com/HOST-Oman/libraqm)
-3. You can get the base materials for the dataset by running:
+3. You can get the base materials for the dataset by [emailing me](mailto:aasimsani05@gmail.com) for the key and then running:
   ```
   export GOOGLE_APPLICATION_CREDENTIALS=config/ampd_key.json
   dvc pull